hogaur/hogaur.github.io/_posts/2020-09-30-user-manual-hogaur.markdown

 #### The times/Hours I like to work

-- I start my day around 9:30 AM IST, and close around 6 AM IST.
+- I start my day around 9:30 AM IST, and close around 6 PM IST.
 - I like *timeboxing* efforts and iterate over small cycles.
 - I am mostly a night owl.
 - I am currently on manager time, so my day is filled with interrupts.
 Still figuring out how I can get some focused time, with high productivity.